hidekatsu-izuno/josekit-rs/README.md

 let (payload, header) = jwt::decode_with_verifier(&jwt, &verifier)?;
 ```

-### Signing a JWT by RSA
+### Signing a JWT by RSASSA

-RSA is used to verify the integrity of a message by two keys: public and private.
+RSASSA is used to verify the integrity of a message by two keys: public and private.
-Three types of RSA algorithms are available: RS256, RS384, and RS512.
+Three types of RSASSA algorithms are available: RS256, RS384, and RS512.

 You can generate the keys by executing openssl command.